wix-playground/stylable-components/_docs/selectionlist/selectionlist.md

 focused | boolean | false | Whether the item is focused by keyboard navigation. hidden | boolean | false | Whether the item appears in the list. disabled | boolean | false | Whether the item is enabled for selection or not.

+The only exception is `hover` which doesn't correspond to an attribute.
+Rather, it should be styled with the `:hover` CSS pseudoselector.

 ### Style Code Example